Roche tops forecast as new cancer drugs gain momentum

 The Swiss group has also benefited from setbacks at potential challengers.
 On Thursday, Teva (TEVA.TA) and Lonza LONN.VX said they were discontinuing a venture to develop so-called "biosimilars," the latest competitor to halt or delay projects due to high costs and complications.

-Shares in Roche, which have fallen 9 percent since May when they peaked at 258.6 Swiss francs, were up 1 percent at 1140 GMT versus a 0.4 percent rise in the broader European sector .SXDP.
+Shares in Roche, which have fallen 9 percent since May when they peaked at 258.6 Swiss francs, were up 1.3 percent at 0800 GMT versus a 0.3 rise in the broader European sector .SXDP.

 "Roche trades at a justified 15 percent premium to the EU Pharma sector as it boasts a very visible double-digit earnings growth profile," Kepler Cheuvreux said in a research note.